Crashedmind/PlantUML-Elastic-icons/README.md

 It's useful to identify Elastic sprites by color (versus e.g. AWS sprites) e.g.
 * Elastic Green Background with Black Foreground
-* Elastic Green Foreground with While Background
+* Elastic Green Foreground with White Background

 I opted for the latter as it looked better.